Brand Yourself for Success in Art Licensing

 Dear Fellow Artist,

-I am so excited to hear Paul Brent share his branding strategies and wisdom with any artist willing to put in the time to listen.
-Since Paul did his first Ask Call last March*, I have had the extreme pleasure of getting to know him and his wife on both a personal and professsional level.
+I am so excited to be able to share Paul Brent’s branding strategies and wisdom with any artist willing to put in the time to listen.
+Since Paul did his first Ask Call in March 2009, I have had the extreme pleasure of getting to know him and his wife on both a personal and professsional level.
 He loves to talk business as much as I do and boy does he know his stuff!

 To have access to such an established and successful artist’s thoughts and strategies about branding, that you can take and apply to your business, is such an opportunity!